-Mike Franks in NCIS, already dying from some unknown illness, decides he'd rather go out on his own terms when he confronts Jonas Cobb, the Port-to-Port Killer, just outside Gibbs' house.
+Mike Franks, already dying from some unknown illness (probably lung cancer), decides he'd rather go out on his own terms when he confronts Jonas Cobb, the Port-to-Port Killer, just outside Gibbs' house.
 He manages to wound Cobb before getting knifed in the chest.

 "My name is Mike Franks.
-I figure I got one last fight left in me.
+I figure I got one more fight left in me.
 You want it?"

 This is Gus Fring's as well.
 After the explosion, he gracefully walks out of the door with half his face blown off, adjusting his tie before he falls dead.

 In Season 5, Hank Schrader goes out like a champ, in stark contrast to Walt pleading for Jack to spare him.

 Hank:My name is ASAC Schrader, and you can go fuck yourself.